nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:notebook: **Note:** We store this data locally on your device.
+:notebook: **Note:** We store patient data locally on your device.
 This means that you can benefit from extremely quick loading times!

 </div>